The Truth About How Long an Interview Should Last

 Design an Interview Structure

-If you hire for a senior position, then a simple ‘question and answer’ interview may not be enough to assess candidates.
+If you are hiring for a senior position, then a simple ‘question and answer’ interview may not be enough to assess candidates.
 Instead, you might ask them to do a presentation.
 Or solve a complex business problem.
-This will take a lot longer than a simple interview with 5 questions but could ultimately be a lot more valuable in the log run.
+This will take a lot longer than a simple interview with 5 questions but could ultimately be a lot more valuable in the long run and also offers candidates the chance to show some creative flair and show off their presenting skills.

 Pick the Best Questions